 Nicholas Carter is content with his life at sea, free from the Ironwoods—a powerful family in the colonies—and the servitude he’s known at their hands.
 But with the arrival of an unusual passenger on his ship comes the insistent pull of the past that he can’t escape and the family that won’t let him go so easily.
 Now the Ironwoods are searching for a stolen object of untold value, one they believe only Etta, Nicholas’ passenger, can find.
 In order to protect her, he must ensure she brings it back to them—whether she wants to or not.

 Together, Etta and Nicholas embark on a perilous journey across centuries and continents, piecing together clues left behind by the traveler who will do anything to keep the object out of the Ironwoods’ grasp.
 But as they get closer to the truth of their search, and the deadly game the Ironwoods are playing, treacherous forces threaten to separate Etta not only from Nicholas but from her path home… forever.

 It’s cute that Etta plays the violin.
 However, for something that’s such an important role in her life it adds nothing to the story.
 Especially for it to have been so strongly highlighted at the beginning.
 Also, particularly when I feel like it’s something she’s never going to revisit in the rest of the series.
-It doesn’t contribute to the plot at all.
-Plus, near the end of the story she literally said that she can’t imagine herself going back to her old life.

 I just didn’t think very highly of this story.
 It was boring, to put it plainly.
 There were redeeming qualities, like a minority male-lead.
 Plus, it was obvious that Bracken did a lot of research into various historical periods.
 I just didn’t care about it personally.